-If you are an American corn farmer who has been harmed by the damage caused to the United States corn market by Syngenta, Hare Wynn can help.
+If you are an American corn farmer who has been harmed by the damage caused to the United States corn market by Syngenta, Hare, Wynn, Newell & Newton can help.
 Our proven trial lawyers continue to play a pivotal role in this complex and far-reaching litigation.
 One of our partners serves as national co-lead counsel for the corn farmers in the federal multidistrict litigation proceeding against Syngenta, and several other lawyers at our firm have been deeply involved in this litigation since early 2015.

 WHAT IS THE SYNGENTA CORN LAWSUIT?